getherbie/herbie/example/site/pages/2-doc/5-indepth/2-commands.md

     completion   Dump the shell completion script
     help         Display help for a command
     list         List commands

+The call to clear the caches then looks like this, for example.

+    php vendor/bin/herbie clear-cache

 Additional information on how to execute commands can be found at <https://symfony.com/doc/current/components/console/usage.html>.